wpdk/wpdk/doc/build-spdk-wsl.md

-# Building SPDK for Windows using Linux
+# Building SPDK for Windows using WSL

 SPDK can be built for Windows using a WSL distribution and the MinGW cross compiler.